Frequently Asked Questions

 Do I have to meet my student at the bus stop?

 The division is responsible for the safety of students using division-owned vehicles while the students are on the vehicle.
-It is the parents’/guardians’ responsibility to ensure the safety of students from home to the school bus pick-up point, until boarding the school bus and from disembarkation from school bus to home.
-We do however track our new kindergarten students and highly recommend you bring them and meet them at the bus stop.
+It is the parents’/guardians’ responsibility to ensure the safety of students from home to the school bus pickup point, until boarding the school bus, and from disembarkation from the school bus to home.
+We do, however, track our new kindergarten students and highly recommend you bring them and meet them at the bus stop.
 Grades 1 through 12 students will be left off at their bus stop even if a parent is not there to meet them.
 You can make a “Must Be Met" request by contacting the transportation department.
-This stipulation will be relayed to the driver on the student manifest
+This stipulation will be relayed to the driver on the student manifest.

 Drivers are not permitted to adjust routes, times or stops.
 Only certain students, whose needs are addressed through a personal transportation plan, are eligible for door-to-door service.
 This service is typically restricted to students with certain disabilities.
 For other students, service is provided in accordance with provincial and divisional guidelines that assure a maximum distance to the stop is not greater than 800 metres.
 Within these guidelines, every effort is made to improve route efficiency by clustering students to stops and, where possible, providing service on major streets.